argumentcomputer/LSpec/README.md

 ## Usage

 There are two ways to use LSpec: via the `#lspec` command and via the `lspec` function.
 Both become available once you `import LSpec`.

-The former is used when you want to test a function in the same file you define it.
-If the test fails, an error is thrown, which can interrupt the `lake build` command in your lib that uses LSpec as a dependency.
+Use the former when you want to test a function in the same file it is defined.
+If you use `LSpec` as a dependency, a test failure shall interrupt the execution of `lake build` command and throw an error visible in the editor.

-The latter is meant for writing tests on a separate file, which can then be run independently with the `lspec` binary.
-We'll see more about it later.
+The latter is for writing tests in a separate test file.
+Test files can be ran independently with the `lspec` binary, as shown later.

 ## The `LSpec` and `Rel` types

 `LSpec` is the basic structure used to encode tests.
-We can create an term with type `LSpec` by using the `it` function, which is described below.
+We can create a term with type `LSpec` by using the `it` function described below.

 `Rel` represents an assertion of some kind.
-This is very general; here are some
+This is very general; here are some examples:
-examples:

 ```lean
 def shouldBe [BEq α] (a' : α) : Rel α :=
   fun a => a == a'
 ```

-This predicate simply asserts that the input `a'` should be some value `a`.
+This simple predicate asserts that the input `a'` should be some value `a`.

 We also define:
 ```lean